learning-zone/nodejs-basics/README.md

 **6. serve-favicon:**

 Node.js middleware for serving a favicon.
-The `serve-favicon` module lets us exclude requests for the favicon in our logger middleware.
-It also caches the icon in memory to improve performance by reducing disk access.
-In addition, it provides an `ETag` based on the contents of the icon, rather than file system properties.
+It create new middleware to serve a favicon from the given path to a favicon file. **path** may also be a Buffer of the icon to serve.

 **Installation:**